rwngallego/healthcheck/docs/design.md

   and the CQRS pattern to optimize the reads/writes and improve availability.
   The details of that potential architecture can be found the in the [V2 design document](design.v2.md).
+- For time constrains, the validation is plain, otherwise it would use https://vertx.io/docs/vertx-web-validation/java/#_using_vert_x_web_validation
 ## Architecture

 The application will have HTTP handlers, the Application logic and the DB